proksee-project/proksee-cmd/docs/tutorials/assemble.md

 The reads appear to be formatted correctly.
 ```

 Proksee quickly checks to see if the reads appear to be correctly formatted.
+In our example, the reads appear to be formatted correctly.

 **Sequencing Platform Identification**